Ground-level ozone: Measurement

 Ozonesondes are a form of in situ, or local ozone measuring instruments.
 An ozonesonde is attached to a meteorological balloon, so that the instrument can directly measure ozone concentration at the varying altitudes along the balloon's upward path.
 The information collected from the instrument attached to the balloon is transmitted back using radiosonde technology.
 NOAA has worked to create a global network of tropospheric ozone measurements using ozonesondes.

 Ozone is also measured in air quality environmental monitoring networks.
 In these networks, in-situ ozone monitors based on ozone's UV-absorption properties are used to measure ppb-levels in ambient air.

 Total atmospheric ozone (sometimes seen in weather reports) is measured in a column from the surface to the top of the atmosphere, and is dominated by high concentrations of stratospheric ozone.
 Typical units of measure for this purpose include the Dobson unit and millimoles per square meter (mmol/m2).

 Formation

-The majority of tropospheric ozone formation occurs when nitrogen oxides (NOx), carbon monoxide (CO), and volatile organic compounds (VOCs), react in the atmosphere in the presence of sunlight, specifically the UV spectrum.
+The majority of ground-level ozone formation occurs when nitrogen oxides (NOx), carbon monoxide (CO), and volatile organic compounds (VOCs), react in the atmosphere in the presence of sunlight, specifically the UV spectrum.
 NOx, CO, and VOCs are considered ozone precursors.
 Motor vehicle exhaust, industrial emissions, and chemical solvents are the major anthropogenic sources of these ozone precursors.
 Although the ozone precursors often originate in urban areas, winds can carry NOx hundreds of kilometers, causing ozone formation to occur in less populated regions as well.
 Methane, a VOC whose atmospheric concentration has increased tremendously during the last century, contributes to ozone formation but on a global scale rather than in local or regional photochemical smog episodes.
-In situations where this exclusion of methane from the VOC group of substances is not obvious, the term Non-Methane VOC (NMVOC) is often used.
+In situations where this exclusion of methane from the VOC group of substances is not obvious, the term non-methane volatile organic compound (NMVOC) is often used.

+Indoors ozone is produced by certain high-voltage electric devices (such as air ionizers) and as a by-product of other types of pollution.
+Outdoor air used for ventilation may have sufficient ozone to react with common indoor pollutants as well as skin oils and other common indoor air chemicals or surfaces.
+Particular concern is warranted when using "green" cleaning products based on citrus or terpene extracts, because these chemicals react very quickly with ozone to form toxic and irritating chemicals as well as fine and ultrafine particles.